-Looking for something lighter this Labor Day Weekend?
+Looking for something lighter than ground beef but with a more distinctive taste than ground turkey?
+Or perhaps your grocery store is just out of all meat at the moment?
 Try our best salmon burger recipe, plus five delicious ways to top it.

 Burgers may be the most riffed-on food in the American canon, but let’s face it, the beef patty has limitations.
 Bacon, barbecue sauce, and blue cheese are a beef burger’s best buds, assertive enough to stand up to the taste of medium-rare chuck, but switch a burger’s central protein to something more refined—salmon, say—and a whole bunch of slathering possibilities present themselves.
 Lighter, healthier, and more delicate salmon burgers are no shrinking violets, but they are especially perfect for spring and summer.